aathanor/ResearchSite/content/pri_complete_draft.md

 **The Hard Problem of Consciousness**: Traditional formulations assume a gap between objective neural processes and subjective experience.
 PRI proposes consciousness IS pattern-recognition recognizing itself reflexively—a cat pattern-recognizes but doesn't recognize its own pattern-recognition; humans do.

-**[^10]The Frame Problem**: Current approaches struggle with "how an agent context-sensitively determines relevance".
+**The Frame Problem**: Current approaches struggle with "how an agent context-sensitively determines relevance".
 PRI proposes relevance is intrinsic to pattern-constellations through embodied developmental history rather than computed algorithmically.

 **Empirical question**: Whether these dissolutions are genuine or merely conceptual sleight-of-hand requires careful analysis of whether the proposed alternatives actually eliminate the problematic phenomena or simply relocate them.